 Sinks Canyon Campground- Closest access to the Main Wall.

 Forest Service Campground- This is the only free camping in Sinks Canyon and is subject to winter closures.
 Driving up the canyon, it is ~1/2 mile past the Missouri Geology Field Camp on the left

 These are the campsite fees as of 2020

 Off season: Oct 1 -April 30 - $6.00 Residents $11.00 for Non- Residents.

 Peak Season: May 1- Sept.30 - residents $9.00 non-Residents $16.00

 OK Coral- This is the most popular camping at Wild Iris.
 DON'T DRIVE ON THE ROAD AFTER A RAIN.
 The dirt road gets really muddy and rutted out when people do this.
 Don't be an ass.
 Also use the bear boxes and don't leave food out.

 Aspen Glades- Good option for a 2WD vehicles.
 Don't camp past the fences and pack out your poop!
-A pit toilet is in the process of being installed, but until then be courteous.
+A pit toilet was installed in July 2020 with support from WyoClimbers.

 Where ever you end up staying, please be courteous.
 Pick up your trash, dispose of human waste properly, and reduce your impact.